wbcmedia/wbcmedia.github.io/planet-of-the-dames-songs.md

 Tragedy, when the make up's gone and we can't go on It's a tragedy, with naked eyes turning into guys
-It's hard to bear, with no blue eyeshadow, a total nightmare Tragedy, wigs are not enough and we're looking rough It's a tragedy, our stubble's grown testosterone
+It's hard to bear, with no blue eyeshadow, a total nightmare Tragedy, wigs aren't enough, we're looking rough
+It's a tragedy, stubble's grown testosterone
 It's hard to bear, with no blue eyeshadow, a total nightmare

 Now she's gone, we need some kind of strategy